RyanMillerC/clogging/README.rst

       ... // as example only
     ...

-All settings are optional.
-If you fail to supply one or more of the settings in the YAML file, default settings will be used.
+All YAML settings are optional.
+If any setting is not supplied in the configuration, it's default value will be used.
 For a list of available options and defaults, see the Options section below.

-start_from_yaml does require that you have at least a "clogging" section in your YAML file.
-To use clogging without a YAML file, use start_from_args.
+To use clogging without a YAML file, see below.

 start_from_args
 ~~~~~~~~~~~~~~~